 Hobbies and Passions

 We all have our hobbies or passions.
 I like to paddle in my canoe.
 I love to buy cheap, musty-smelling vinyl records.
+I’m obsessed with Super Smash Bros.
 I was a film major in college and watch loads of movies.
 I have a slight obsession with sports, especially all of the Minnesota teams.
 I would have no problem kicking out a blog post on any one of these topics in minutes with no preparation.

 Take your offline interests and put them online.

 Maybe.
 The beauty of this is that these are all topics that nearly everyone is qualified to write about.
 By now, you should easily have a few new ideas for the types of websites that you can contribute to.
 The best part is, you don’t have to be an expert to write about any one of these.
 People enjoy reading about failures as well as successes.

 If you create a nice piece of content, you shouldn’t have problems finding a nice blog to accept it.
 In any industry, the top blogs might be unwilling to accept a guest post, but you can definitely find an up-and-coming site that will accept your work.